Signs You Need Real Business Systems

 -

-Workflows execute automatically When an order is approved, the fulfilment team is notified.
-When an invoice is overdue, a reminder is sent.
-The system does the coordination that people used to do manually.
+Workflows execute automatically When an order is approved, the fulfilment team is notified without someone sending a Slack message.
+When an invoice is overdue, a reminder goes out without the Friday reconciliation ritual.
+Business process automation replaces the coordination that people used to do manually.

 -

-Real-time visibility replaces periodic reporting Dashboards show current operational state.
+Real-time visibility replaces periodic reporting Well-designed dashboards show current operational state.
 No more waiting for the weekly report.
 The answer to "where are we?" is always one click away.

 -